 Fabricated sinks are more labour intensive/hands-on and involve cutting, folding and welding a single piece of stainless steel into the design of sink required.

-The Warranty of a Sink
+What is the Warranty of a Sink?

 The warranty of a sink should certainly be a consideration in your purchase of the product; however, it is strongly recommended that your product choice is from a reputable company with a strong emphasis on after-sales and service.
 Abey has a dedicated after-sales team and stakes the reputation of the business on the quality products that it delivers.
 Abey sink warranties vary depending on the material of choice.
 For up to date information on our warranties please visit https://www.abey.com.au/warranty/.